AustinAres2007/Synology-Interactive-Panel/README.md

 PS: Because I am too lazy to program a back button, tilt your device to the left to go back to the last directory.
+Or use arrow keys if using a magic keyboard / hardware keyboard

   Made by Austin Ares (Austin Ares#2263 on Discord) "nas" module made by https://github.com/N4S4/ on GitHub, but edited by me to fit my needs, go check them out.